abdhye/webdevelopmentprojects/README.md

 # webdevelopmentprojects

-HI, these are just some of the small projects that I made when I started learning javascript and bootstarp.
+HI, these are just some of the small projects that I made when I started learning javascript and bootstrap.

 res_boot.html - is a webpage I created with bootstrap. swapiwithJQ.html - I used star wars api to display the name and image of a random character using JQuery.